KarahanS/Reproduction-Study-KPCA/README.md

 You can use `reconstruction.py` to generate the reconstruction plots with train/test error and individual norm values.
 Results of our experiments are stored as `csv` files in the `wandb_data` folder.
 The script will automatically load the data from the `wandb_data` folder and plot the results.

 You can use `reconstruction_relative.py` to visualize the relative average absolute error (as in Appendix B).
 This script will also load the data from the `wandb_data` folder and plot the results, similar to the script above.

+### 7) Language Models

+You can use `nlp_norms.py` to analyze the squared norms of the query projections and attention outputs for encoder-only language models (similar to `norms.py`).
+To measure the similarity metrics between the self-attention learned value vectors and KPCA-derived theoretical values, you can use `nlp_value_vectors.py`.